ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 A system that speaks of freedom while threatening the Baseline has failed.

+A system that protects people from harm but leaves no room for joy has also failed.

 The first ethical question of Flow is therefore not:

 > "How much can a person contribute?"